Become a New Jersey notary public with Notary Rotary, Inc.

 Term of Appointment:

-A Notary Public is appointed (commissioned) by the State Treasurer for a five-year period, and is sworn into office by the clerk of the county in which he/she resides.
-Appointments can be renewed for subsequent five-year periods.
+A Notary Public is appointed (commissioned) by the State Treasurer for a five-year (5) period, and is sworn into office by the clerk of the county in which he/she resides.
+Appointments may be renewed for subsequent five-year periods.
 The State Treasurer may remove a Notary Public's commission.

 Step 1: Download and complete the New Jersey notary public application

 New Jersey Notary Public Application

 Complete the application form in strict accordance with the instructions listed on the form.
 As part of completing the form, the applicant will need to obtain an endorsement from a member of the Legislature.
-When you have completed the form, according to the instructions, and obtained endorsement from a member of the legislature you should mail these items, as well as a $25.00 check made payable to Treasurer, State of New Jersey, to the following address:
+When you have completed the form, according to the instructions and obtained endorsement from a member of the legislature, mail these items and a $25.00 check made payable to Treasurer, State of New Jersey, to the following address:

 Notary Public Section